obax/obax/README.md

 Hey, **I'm Olivier**.

-I’m an indie hacker, software engineer and artist.
+I’m an indie hacker, get-it-doner, software engineer and artist.
 Currently working on products making building agreements less worrisome, supply chains more transparent, and making communities more sharing.

 I've been in various technical roles for almost a decade where I have worked in a variety of projects, within enablement functions, back-end, infra and web/mobile apps roles.